Nadcab logo

 When a Project Needs a Blockchain Solution Architect

-• The system involves financial value or custody
+• Financial value or custody

-• Multiple smart contracts interact
+• Multiple interacting smart contracts

-• Off-chain and on-chain systems coexist
+• Hybrid on-chain and off-chain systems

 When a Project Needs Only Blockchain Developers